CookiePLMonster/CookiePLMonster.github.io/_posts/2018-05-18-fixing-the-godfather.md

 One of the features Microsoft dropped in Windows Vista are...
 DirectDraw hardware overlays!
 According to Microsoft, DirectDraw primary surface is not lockable anymore because DWM needs an exclusive access to those - and it is mandatory to lock surfaces in order to update overlays (thus, if we can’t lock the surface, we can’t update it either).
-Security can also be a factor - hardware overlayscould be drawn over any window (even a log on screen).
+Security can also be a factor - hardware overlays could be drawn over any window (even a log on screen).
 With this in mind, dropping their support could be considered a security measure and thus align with a lot of other changes introduced in Windows Vista.

 Now we see that both OS and the game are at fault here - video player would not work as is no matter what developers did,